caffco/get-video-duration/README.md

 [![NPM bundle size (minified)][bundle-size-image]][npm-url] [![Downloads][downloads-image]][downloads-url]

 Get the duration of video files/streams with `ffprobe`.
+This package is a patch of get-video-duration with darwin-arm64 support (Apple Silicon).

 # Install